 The affordable care act sometimes referred to as Obamacare, is a health care law set in 2010 that requires the government to offer low-cost health insurance for those in need.
 Anyone who suffers from alcohol abuse disorder has access to different treatment options that will help them deal with both the physical and mental side effects of addiction.
 Mental health services and addiction treatment have been officially listed as ten essential health benefits, meaning that individuals can no longer be denied coverage or charged more because of substance use disorder or any other underlying condition.

-Some of the services that are covered include initial health screenings, medication, counseling, detox, and residential treatment.
+Some services that are covered include initial health screenings, medication, counseling, detox, and residential treatment.
 Each health insurance plan covers different services, so be sure to check into what’s included in your policy before deciding on a treatment center.

 Depending on which ACA plan you have, different amounts of the total cost for rehabilitation are covered.
 The five different types of plans are as follows: